Constructing Interpretable Features from Compositional Neuron Groups: Concept Detection Evaluations

-Figure~\ref{fig:interp_results} shows the Concept Detection score for \texttt{SNMF} MLP features, \texttt{SAE act} MLP features and \texttt{SAE out} features in Llama-3.1-8B and Gemma-2-2B.
+Fig.~\ref{fig:interp_results} shows the Concept Detection score for \texttt{SNMF} MLP features, \texttt{SAE act} MLP features and \texttt{SAE out} features in Llama-3.1-8B and Gemma-2-2B.
 For \texttt{SNMF} we present the results for $k=100$, which shows similar trends to other values of $k$.
-Additional results showing similar trends for GPT-2 Small and comparisons across different $k$ values are provided in \S\ref{apx:interp_varying_k}.
-Across different layers and models, most of the \texttt{SNMF} MLP features (>75\%) obtain a positive concept detection score, indicating that the majority of \texttt{SNMF}-discovered features activate more for concept-related inputs than for neutral ones.
-This suggests that the majority of MLP features are meaningfully tied to the appearance of specific concepts in the input.
+Additional results showing similar trends for GPT-2 Small and comparisons across different $k$ values are in \S\ref{apx:interp_varying_k}.
+Across different layers and models, most of the \texttt{SNMF} MLP features (>75\%) obtain a positive concept detection score, indicating that most \texttt{SNMF}-discovered features activate more for concept-related inputs than for neutral ones.
+This suggests that MLP features are meaningfully tied to the appearance of specific concepts in the input.
 Interestingly, we observe comparatively high scores in the first layer of both Llama-3.1-8B and GPT-2.
 We hypothesize that this is because the activation representations have passed through fewer attention layers so they encode fewer entangled concepts, making them easier to decompose.

-When comparing methods, \texttt{SNMF} generally achieves concept detection scores that are comparable to or exceed those of existing SAEs trained on MLP outputs and a better performance compared to SAEs trained on the \texttt{SNMF} dataset.
+When comparing methods, \texttt{SNMF} generally achieves concept detection scores that are comparable to or exceed those of existing SAEs trained on MLP outputs and a better performance compared to capacity-matched baseline SAEs trained on the \texttt{SNMF} dataset.
 A minority of MLP features receive negative scores, indicating they respond more strongly to neutral contexts, possibly reflecting sensitivity to noise or layer-specific biases.
-The lower scores of \texttt{SAE act} may partly reflect challenges in achieving sparsity with less features and smaller datasets.
-For Gemma in particular, training was less stable as we observed that increased sparsity often led to a large number of dead features.
-We believe that with additional tuning and broader parameter searches, smaller SAEs have the potential to perform more competitively than the versions evaluated here.

 These results show that \texttt{SNMF} reliably identifies sets of neurons that correspond to human-interpretable concepts.
-We note that \texttt{SNMF}'s higher concept detection scores may stem from the improved interpretability of \texttt{SNMF} provided by the coefficient matrix $Y$, which gives a straightforward association between features and their most activating contexts.
-In Table~\ref{tab:interp_examples}, we present examples of identified concepts along with the tokens most strongly associated with them according to the coefficient matrix~$Y$.
+Notably, the higher concept detection scores for \texttt{SNMF} may stem from its improved interpretability provided by the coefficient matrix $Y$, which associates between features and their activating contexts.
+Table~\ref{tab:interp_examples}, presents examples of identified concepts and the tokens most strongly associated with them according to $Y$.